Service of Process by Japan PI

 Please refer to the HCCH Service Section under “Formal Process Services”.

 — Our Services —

-At any rate, please note that you must understand the legal limitation of personal service in Japan and assign us for the case where there is no issue that the respondent disputes the validity of our personal service.
+At any rate, please note that you must understand the legal limitation of personal service in Japan and assign us for the case where there is no problem with the respondent disputing the validity of the personal service.